Arksine/moonraker/docs/web_api.md

 var s = new WebSocket("ws://" + location.host + "/websocket");
 ```

+!!! tip
-**Note: A client using API Key authorization may request a
+    A client using API Key authorization may request a
     [oneshot token](#generate-a-oneshot-token), applying the result to the
-websocket request's query string:**
+    websocket request's query string:

 ```http
 ws://host:port/websocket?token={32 character base32 string}